macla7/shiftTrader/README.md

   <li><a href="https://rubyyagi.com/rails-api-authentication-devise-doorkeeper/" target="_blank">This guide</a> seems to be basially what he built his doorkeerer video off.
 Also it can be found in the guides in doorkeeper gem on github</li>
   <li>Followed only some parts of <a href="https://www.bluebash.co/blog/rails-6-7-api-authentication-with-jwt/" target="_blank">this</a>, roughly, to get my JWT up and running.</li>
 </ul>

+Invites is the trickest of my tables..
+There is a boolean "request" that essentially determines whether the invite was sent to an external user, or requested by an external user.
+This means the API and controller is a bit more clunky.